Skip to Content

 You may not be able to get a total sense of how you may fit together before a first therapy session, though when reaching out to new therapists you can ask questions over the phone and set up your first appointment.

 Another thing to remember is that mental health professionals are human, too.
 Some personalities don’t jive, and that’s OK too.
+Previous experience in both your life and their life will color how your interactions develop and feel.

 Usually you’ll get an understanding of your personalities and whether or not they mesh during the first visit, but sometimes it takes a few sessions to establish.